Online Teaching and Learning

 Accessibility and Inclusivity

 Consider accessibility when presenting and recording.
+Become a conscientious host by making accessibility a priority in every meeting or webinar you can learn more in the Zoom Learning Center where you can sign up for “Accessibility Features for Zoom Hosts”.
 You can enable closed captions, which allows your notetaker to transcribe what’s being said in real-time.
 You can also enable Automatic Live Transcription, but keep in mind that it should be used for accessibility, not for accommodation.

 Remember that students access the Zoom interface from different kinds of devices, including mobile phones, tablets, and laptops, so your verbal descriptions should account for those differences.